More than a run: How women’s running clubs foster community

 She Runs Cardiff was specifically set up to cater for women only.

-Sian Regan, a member of She Runs Cardiff, explains that this incident upset her, “I felt really intimidated by it but also really sad because although I ended up okay there are women a lot younger than me that could have been really affected by it, says Sian.
+Sian Regan, a member of She Runs Cardiff, explains that this incident made her fearful, not just for herself but for other girls.
+“I felt really intimidated by it but also really sad because although I ended up okay there are women a lot younger than me that could have been really affected by it,” says Sian.
 “You also never know what could have happened.”

 This is the harsh reality of women who often face harassment when going out for a run.
-Women are advised to run in the daytime, or in populated areas and wear loose clothing all whilst making sure to keep their phones on them and staying alert.
+Women are advised to run in the daytime, or in populated areas, wear loose clothing all whilst making sure to keep their phones on them and staying alert.

 Over 50% of women are afraid of being physically attacked and 92% of women are concerned for their welfare when out on a run, according to an Adidas study.